CosteaRazvan/ScrabbleCalculator/README.txt

-Your project should include a README file containing the following information:
+0. The project was built in Python 3.10.6

-1. the libraries required to run the project including the full version of each library
+1. Libraries required to run the project including the full version of each library

+numpy==1.23.3
+opencv_python==4.6.0
+os

+2. How to run each task and where to look for the output file.

+For all tasks first run cells adnotated with "1.
+Imports", and "2.
+Main utility functions" For all task the output is stored in './results/'

+Task 1:
+	Run cell "4.
+Task 1"
+	Output: Only the positions are computed.
+The letter is 'A' for all input files.
+		The score is '10' for all input files.
 	Example:

-numpy==1.15.4
-opencv_python==4.1.1.26
-scikit_image==0.15.0
-tensorflow_gpu==1.12.0
-Pillow==7.0.0
-scikit_learn==0.22.1
-skimage==0.0
-tensorflow==2.1.0

-2. how to run each task and where to look for the output file.
+		1_01.txt => 8H A
+		            8I A
+		            8J A
+		            8K A
+		            8L A
+		            10

+Task 1 & Task 2:
+	Run cell "5.
+Task 2"
+	Output: The positions and the letter for all positions are computed.
+		The score is '10' for all input files.

 	Example:

-Task 1:
-script: task_1.py
-function: run_task1(input_folder_name), where input_folder_name is the path to the folder containing the images for task1
-output: the output file is results/task1.txt

-Task 2: ...
+		1_01.txt => 8H P
+		            8I U
+		            8J N
+		            8K C
+		            8L T
+		            10

+Task 1, Task 2 & Task 3 (The complete application):
+	Run cell "6.
+Task 1, Task 2 & Task 3"
+	Output: The positions, the letter for all positions and the score are computed.

+	Example:
+		1_01.txt => 8H P
+		            8I U
+		            8J N
+		            8K C
+		            8L T
+		            14

+I choose this output to get help from script 'evalueaza_solutie.py'.
+If the ouput for task 1 was only the positions like this

+		1_01.txt => 8H
+		            8I
+		            8J
+		            8K
+		            8L

+the the script does not work, so I can't get feedback for every individual task.